top of page

 PhD Certified School Psychologist, CMHC, Owner

-Jennifer is a Licensed School Psychologist, Licensed Clinical Mental Health Counselor, TBRI Practitioner and a Certified Clinical Trauma Professional.
-My educational background is Bachelor of Science in Psychology, Master of Science in Special Education and Vocational Rehabilitation, and my Doctor of Philosophy in Psychology with a Clinical and School Psychology emphasis.
-She also obtained my Level 2 Special Education Teaching License with a Mild Moderate Endorsement.
+Jennifer is a Licensed School Psychologist, Licensed Clinical Mental Health Counselor, TBRI Practitioner, and Certified Clinical Trauma Professional.
+She earned a Bachelor of Science in Psychology, a Master of Science in Special Education and Vocational Rehabilitation, and a Doctor of Philosophy in Psychology with an emphasis in Clinical and School Psychology.
+Jennifer also obtained a Level 2 Special Education Teaching License with a Mild/Moderate Endorsement.

-I am trained in in the following treatment modalities; Trauma Focused Cognitive Behavioral Therapy (TF-CBT), Accelerated Resolution Therapy, (ART), Eye Movement Desensitization Reprocessing (EMDR) Trust Based Relationship Intervention Practitioner (TBRI), Making Sense of Your Worth, Cognitive Behavioral Therapy (CBT), Applied Behavioral Analysis (ABA), Social Skills Training, Dialectical Behavioral Therapy (DBT), Mindfulness, and Theraplay.
+Jennifer is trained in a wide range of treatment modalities, including Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Accelerated Resolution Therapy (ART), Eye Movement Desensitization and Reprocessing (EMDR), Trust-Based Relational Intervention (TBRI), Making Sense of Your Worth, Cognitive Behavioral Therapy (CBT), Applied Behavioral Analysis (ABA), Social Skills Training, Dialectical Behavior Therapy (DBT), Mindfulness, and Theraplay.

-As a member of the Association of Family and Conciliation Courts (AFCC), International Association of Trauma Professionals, National Education Association, and Utah Education Association.
-These association work to promote and further my knowledge in the given area enabling me to further my skills that she has available to my clients.
+She is a member of the Association of Family and Conciliation Courts (AFCC), the International Association of Trauma Professionals, the National Education Association, and the Utah Education Association.
+These professional affiliations help Jennifer continue expanding her knowledge and strengthening the skills she brings to her clients.

-Jennifer has spent many years in the field of education as a teacher and school psychologist by providing charter schools throughout Utah supports to children, teachers, and families with a wide variety of educational and behavioral needs.
+Jennifer has spent many years working in the field of education as both a teacher and school psychologist, providing support to charter schools throughout Utah.
+In these roles, she has worked closely with children, teachers, and families with a wide variety of educational and behavioral needs.

-Jennifer has a vast array of knowledge in working with children and adults with trauma, disabilities, and a wide variety of mental health needs.
-Jennifer is very knowledgeable and fluent in assessments and diagnosis of autism, learning disabilities, intellectual disabilities, attachment, mental health disorders, substance use disorders, and personality disorders.
+She has extensive experience working with children and adults impacted by trauma, disabilities, and a broad range of mental health concerns.
+Jennifer is highly knowledgeable in the assessment and diagnosis of autism, learning disabilities, intellectual disabilities, attachment disorders, mental health disorders, substance use disorders, and personality disorders.

-As an expert witness she has provided testimony in court proceedings regarding trauma and its impact on children and families.
+As an expert witness, Jennifer has provided testimony in court proceedings regarding trauma and its impact on children and families.
+She is also forensically trained in interviewing children.
+Early in her career, she worked as a social worker, providing case management services to families with diverse and complex needs.

-Jennifer is a founding board member and assisted in starting the non-profit Police Wives of Utah.
-Which provides support to law enforcement families across the state of Utah.
+Jennifer is a founding board member of the nonprofit Police Wives of Utah, an organization dedicated to supporting law enforcement families throughout the state.

-My experience has enabled me to provide training's to allied agencies on trauma, attachment, sensory processing disorders, mindfulness, behavioral concerns in children, and parenting techniques.
-Jennifer brings extensive skills to Sutton Counseling Services and I have wonderful working relationships with a wide variety of community partners and other mental health agencies.
+Her professional experience has enabled her to provide trainings for allied agencies on topics including trauma, attachment, sensory processing disorders, mindfulness, behavioral concerns in children, and parenting techniques.
+Jennifer brings extensive knowledge and skills to Sutton Counseling Services and maintains strong working relationships with a wide variety of community partners and mental health agencies.

-In her free time she enjoys spending time with her husband, children, and grandchildren.
+In her free time, Jennifer enjoys spending time with her husband, children, and grandchildren.
 She also enjoys traveling and loves the ocean.

 20250415_111953.jpg